-We reluctantly head out on what started as a windy, chilly afternoon, bikini’s packed, not expecting to need them and took a short drive to the start of a nearby hiking trail.
+We reluctantly head out on what started as a windy, chilly afternoon in early Spring, bikini’s packed, not expecting to need them and took a short drive to the start of a nearby hiking trail.

-While walking we both commented on how at home we felt, comparing the fauna to many a trail in the Cape.
+While walking we all commented on how at home we felt, comparing the fauna to many a trail in the Cape, South-Africa.
 The wind had died down, which is also a familiar trait in the Cape.
 Following the pathway we found ourselves stopping so often to take photo’s of the breath taking scenery and more importantly to select a beach we could take a swim at, all to ourselves I might add!

-Lara explained to me that these are man made formations called cairns.
+Lara explained to us that these are man made formations called cairns.
 A word from Scottish Gaelic derivative.
 These piles are placed by hikers to act as a ‘roadmap’ along the pathway.

-We stopped to take time out and each build our own cairn.
+We all stopped to take time out and each build our own cairn.
 I had to laugh at myself, in typical fashion I had to pick the most unstable ledge of a rock and stack my pile lower than everyone else, but somehow sheltered and with a unobstructed view.
-I’m sure a psychoanalyst could have had a field day with my selection process.

-Lara and I each built a small cairn to mark our presence and set an intention for our future paths.
-Some people mock this mini ritual, they even go as far as to call it a kind of natural graffiti.
-Claiming it litters the natural landscape.
-I see merit in their opinion, but as I reflect on the experience, I feel very happy and reassured thinking of my cairn looking out across the tranquil bay.
+We each built a small cairn to mark our presence and set an intention for our future paths.
+Some people mock this mini ritual but as I reflect on the experience, I feel very happy and reassured thinking of my cairn looking out across the tranquil bay.

 A little further around the corner, there it was in all of its picture perfect splendour.
 The beach we had seen from the start of the hike.
 Still, clear, turquoise waters, shallow enough to walk far out into the horizon.